 - We’re Flexible: We reschedule or adjust walks based on conditions—no one-size-fits-all approach.

 - We’re Local: We know which areas flood (Mill River), which streets get icy first (downtown Stamford), and where to find shelter during sudden downpours.
+It’s this local expertise that defines our professional pet care services.

 Don’t Let Weather Cancel Your Dog’s Day

 Whether it’s a summer heatwave or a winter blizzard, your dog still needs exercise and stimulation.
 With Thumping Tails, you get peace of mind knowing they’re in experienced hands.
+Beyond our outdoor adventures, we also offer professional pet sitting services to ensure your pup is cared for and comfortable at home, no matter what the forecast says.

 Thumping Tails: Because rain, snow, or shine, your dog’s adventure shouldn’t wait for the weather to behave.